Confusion On Talc In Cosmetic Products With 2019 Updates

 First off, we wish to preface the information you are about to read; we don't use Talc in any of our mineral makeup products, but not because of the growing concerns being proclaimed that Talcum powder is toxic.
 We simply present the science and hope you find it helpful.

-Unfortunately, there are many individuals who choose to remain uneducated on the complexities of chemical ingredients by still blogging 'faux' facts or simply propagate the pseudo science in their latest published book that 'Talc is toxic' or 'Talc contains asbestos' or 'Talc causes ovarian cancer' etc., as though these statements stand on their own as the absolute evidence without substantiating it with sound scientific research.
+Unfortunately, there are many individuals who choose to ignore the complexities of chemical ingredients by still blogging 'faux' facts or simply propagate pseudo science in their latest published book that 'Talc is toxic' or 'Talc contains asbestos' or 'Talc causes ovarian cancer' etc., as though these statements stand on their own merit as the absolute evidence without substantiating it with actual scientific research.

-Those that spread the fear to consumers, are typically parroting other Talc articles written without consequence or understanding of the harm they do to the public when repeating these unfounded, inflammatory claims.
+Those that spread the fear to consumers are typically parroting other Talc articles written without consequence or understanding of the harm they do to the public when repeating these unfounded claims.

 Why do they do this you may ask?
 Because if they do present the science it would be in direct opposition of whatever agenda they seek whether it is self promotion of their latest book or generating sales of their so called "chemical free" products, which is physically impossible we might add.

 Sadly 'FEAR' sells by scaring women into thinking they must buy this book or product to keep them from harm or death of the supposed Talc toxicity related cancer, or any other chemically related fear based fallacy created solely as a marketing premise.

 Fortunately, our customers are quite savvy and realize that so much of what is offered across the internet in terms of the scary information is designed for marketing purposes.
 Plus, more and more women that find us are sharing our information and the science we provide in order to create a balance to the ongoing controversies that surround many of our makeup and skincare ingredients.